 Speech Rate Detection

-Gailbot uses a statistical model developed at the Tufts Human Interaction Lab that classifies a turn construction unit (TCU) as either a fast TCU or slow TCU depending on the average speech rate of each individual speaker.
+Gailbot uses a statistical model developed at the Tufts Human Interaction Lab that classifies a turn construction unit (TCU) as either a fast turn or slow turn depending on the average speech rate of each individual speaker.

 This allows Gailbot to mark sound stretches, as well as areas of faster and slower-than-surrounding speech using markers defined as part of the CHAT and CAlite formats.